Greetings, explorer! My name is Catherine, the blogger behind the Inspiration & Exploration.

-The reason that led me into personal development and so-called “awakening” is not very pleasant.
-It happened around 2 years ago when I had to go through pain to realize that it is time for a change.
-And now, I am totally fine with that as I know that if not those bad experiences, I would not reach this point in my life.
+The events that led me into personal development and “awakening” are not very pleasant.
+Everything has started in 2017 when I had to go through painful experiences to realize that it was time for a change.
+As a result, I am more than grateful for those bad experiences which led me to something much better.

 I started reading a lot about self-esteem and I accidentally stumbled upon personal development topics, self-improvement, affirmations, and journaling.
 And that is when it clicked.
-I started learning a lot of things that happened to me are in my control.
-I can feel the way I let myself.
+I realized that a lot of things that happen to me are in my control.

 In general, I have never been a spiritual person or someone who does anything based on beliefs.
-I studied psychology at the university, which I quit afterward, and from there I picked up on the idea that many scientists would say, I will not believe it unless you prove it with numbers and experiments.
+I studied psychology at the university, which I quit afterward, and starting from there, I would never believe anything unless I could see a proof with numbers and experiments.

-However, as I was desperate for a change and I read a lot of information that gave me some hope, I started implementing my personal development plan.
+However, as I was desperate for a change and I read a lot of information about self-improvement, I had the hope that I can do it myself.
+So I started implementing my personal development plan.

 My very first step in my personal development process was self-esteem.
-Because since childhood, my self-esteem was not going the right way and I had no one to help me with that.
-I was feeling that I hated myself and I was the one stopping myself from being a better person.
+Because since childhood, I lacked self-esteem and I had no one to help me with that.
+I hated myself and I was the one stopping myself from being a better person.
 Therefore, it made me a person who had no desire to live and no desire to make new friends.
-I did not have the desire to be happy and even if I did I had no idea how.
-I could not find the reason to live or the reason to be happy.
+I had no desire to be happy and I had no idea how to be happy.

 One of the greatest techniques that helped me to improve my self-esteem was affirmations, guided meditation, and visualization.
-And the most hilarious thing, when I remember how it all was, is the fact that I was not sure if it would work.

-However, I kept going.
+When I started implementing my plans, I did not expect that it would have any result, though I kept going.

-I even started a blog that time called “self-bloom”.
-I was writing everything I learned and to my surprise, some people found it a great piece of advice.
+I started a blog that time called “Self-bloom”.
+I was writing about everything I learned and to my surprise, some people found it a great piece of advice.

-At that time, I had no idea what was detachment but I got lucky to be detached from the results and I did not care if it would work or not.
-All my attention and concentration were personal development and it helped to be distracted from the frustration of daily life.
+Back then, I had no idea what was detachment but I got lucky to be detached from the results and I did not care if it would work or not.
+I was simply having fun and experimenting which helped me to be distracted from the frustration of daily life.

-I did not even know if I was doing it right, I was reading over and over, practicing over and over.
+I did not even know if I was doing it right, I was reading different resources over and over, practicing every single day.

-And once, after a month or more, I realized that I was started to love myself.
-I was not that person who would feel ashamed for something that much, I became more confident, I started caring about negative people.
+And once, after a month or more, I realized that I was starting to love myself.
+I was not that person anymore who would feel ashamed, I became more confident, I started caring about negative people.
 I called and texted many people I hurt and let myself be guilty-free.
 I forgave everyone who hurt me and most importantly, I forgave myself.

-Writing about self-improvement helps me to stay on track, remember things better and a great bonus is being a part of the community that does the same.
+Writing about self-improvement helps me to stay on track, and remember things better and a great bonus is being a part of a community that does the same.

 Why are you here?
 What is your journey?
 Share your story!